block-core/blockcore-vault/README.md

 The different configuration is available under `./config/env/*.ts`

+You can also use an .env file during development to configure environment variables.
+See the `.env.sample` file.

 ## Docker

 The Dockerfile will take pre-built output and copy that into the image.
 The `docker-compose.yml` will build the dev image and run local instance of both